elijah-potter/harper/demo.md

 There are some cases where the the standard grammar checkers don't cut it.
 That s where Harper comes in handy.

-Harper is a language checker for developers. it can detect improper capitalization and misspellled words.
+Harper is an language checker for developers. it can detect improper capitalization and misspellled words.

 Harper works everywhere, even offline.
 Since you r data